Blog

 How to Sue Your Insurance Company for Bad Faith: 4 Recent Florida Opinions

-Posted by Phillip Warren | Apr 08, 2021 | 0 Comments
+Posted by Phillip Warren | Apr 08, 2021 | 2 Comments

 As with anything involving an insurance company, suing them for bad faith is not always easy.
 Insurance company lobbyists work very hard to promote and push laws through that protect insurance companies and make it difficult for you to seek redress when your insurance company treats you unfairly.
 While you can sue your insurance company for bad faith, there are technical steps that must be met before you can file the lawsuit.
 If you fail to meet them precisely, the insurance company may be able to have your lawsuit dismissed.
 However, there have been some recent Florida opinions that change the requirements and provide an alternative to preserve your bad faith claim even if you make a slight misstep.
-At TWWH, we stay ahead of the curve on legal developments such as this to ensure we are fully equipped to protect your rights and preserve your claim for bad faith.
+At TWWHB, we stay ahead of the curve on legal developments such as this to ensure we are fully equipped to protect your rights and preserve your claim for bad faith.
 Read on to learn what steps are required to file a lawsuit against your insurance company for its bad faith handling of your claim and the Southern District of Florida's recent decision on substantial compliance, waiver, and prejudice.

 bad faith claims handling wrongful denial of insurance